WorldWideWest/usedCarsSales/README.md

 2. fuelType 6
 3. brand 40

-With 53 unique values we must deal
+With 53 unique values we must deal and will do that with the above mentioned method.